kammitama5/kammitama5.github.io/_posts/2018-9-16-Sunday-September-16th.md

   like a black dude at a KKK meeting.
 Sort of like an imposter, because I hear them talk crap and I think "wow, is this what they'll think of me, too?"

-- It's so unlike how I'm treated outside of working there.
+- It's so unlike my life outside of that reality.
 Just because someone has a label doesn't mean that's who they are.
   A lot of the testers there have been scooped up by pretty big companies (but as testers).
   The devs..not so much lol.
 But to each his own, I guess.
 So we were talking about how we just don't get what the deal is about the hate between testers and devs.
 It's real, though.